Technical & Organizational Measures

 The following is a list of the specific technical and organizational measures taken for commissioned processing pursuant to Art.
 24(1) of the EU General Data Protection Regulation (GDPR).

 heylogin GmbH complies with the obligation laid down in the GDPR to protect the processing of personal data by appropriate technical and organizational measures and, as far as possible, to anonymize or pseudonymize personal data.
 All measures taken must take into account the risk of the respective data processing operation and correspond to the state of the art.
-In particular, the effectiveness of the measure should take into account the protection goals of confidentiality, availability, integrity and resilience.
+In particular, the effectiveness of the measure should take into account the protection goals of confidentiality, integrity, availability and resilience.

 Definition of protection goals: